Pressure grows on Boris Johnson after Partygate report

 Dame Andrea did not join the ranks of Tory MPs to call on Mr Johnson to resign, which now stands at a total of 28.

-In a letter to her South Northamptonshire constituents said individual MPs would have to decide for themselves how to respond to the Gray report, which laid bare a culture of Covid rule-breaking at No 10.
+In a letter to her South Northamptonshire constituents, she said individual MPs would have to decide for themselves how to respond to the Gray report, which laid bare a culture of Covid rule-breaking at No 10.

 But the normally-loyal MP said the report revealed "unacceptable failures of leadership that cannot be tolerated and are the responsibility of the prime minister".